pingcap/tispark/docs/userguide.md

 If partition pruning cannot be applied, it is equivalent to doing a table scan over all partitions.

 Currently, TiSpark can partially apply partition pruning on range partition.
-If the partition expression of the range partition

-is not one of the following:
+If the partition expression of the range partition is one of the following:
 * column expression
 * year(expr) where expr is a column and its type is date or timestamp.

-then partition pruning still cannot be applied.
+then partition pruning still can be applied.

 ## Common Port numbers used by Spark Cluster
 |Port Name| Default Value Port Number   | Configuration Property   | Notes|